Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 Radar tensors are expressed in various forms, with processing algorithms differing depending on tensor dimensions.
 Therefore, we categorize radar tensor methods into 2D, 3D, and 4D tensor-based methods based on currently available tensor dimensions.

 \paragraph{2D Tensor-Based} 2D tensor-based methods typically process 2D input radar data by considering range-Doppler and range-azimuth information.
-To conduct object detection on radar tensors, image-based network architectures (e.g., Faster R-CNN \cite{ren2015faster}, ResNet \cite{he2016deep}, U-Net \cite{ronneberger2015u}) are applied or modified, as has been demonstrated in various studies using RA tensors \cite{gao2019experiments, dong2020probabilistic, wang2021rodnet} or RD tensors \cite{ng2020range, decourt2022darod, jin2023cross}.
+To conduct object classification or detection on radar tensors, image-based network architectures (e.g., Faster R-CNN \cite{ren2015faster}, ResNet \cite{he2016deep}, U-Net \cite{ronneberger2015u}) are applied or modified, as has been demonstrated in various studies using RA tensors \cite{gao2019experiments, dong2020probabilistic, wang2021rodnet, patel2019deep, huang2022yolo, cozma2021deephybrid} or RD tensors \cite{ng2020range, decourt2022darod, jin2023cross, cozma2021deephybrid}.
+For example, Gao~\etal~\cite{gao2019experiments} initiated the object detection process by defining a fixed-size bounding box for each detected object on the RA tensor.
+In addition, they extracted the radar data within the bounding box from multiple RA tensors and arranged this data in the form of radar data cubes.
+With the temporal information and object movement pattern, the data cubes serve as features for classifying different objects, such as pedestrians, cars and cyclists.
+Dong~\etal~\cite{dong2020probabilistic} applied ResNet \cite{he2016deep} architecture on RA tensors for object detection.
+They also introduced uncertainty estimation for oriented bounding box localization further to enhance the accuracy of the object detection process.
 In general, 2D tensor-based methods employ a simplified radar data representation, reducing computational complexity.
 They can exploit correlations between two dimensions to improve detection and localization performance.
-However, these methods may only employ part of the available 3D spatial information from the radar.
+However, these methods only employ part of the available 3D spatial information from the radar.
 With limited representation, the accuracy of complex scenarios with multiple objects or occlusions may be reduced.